GorginZ/website/content/page/literary/january-2022-readings.md

 Rose does not dignify *alternative medicine* with any undue attention.
 Good.

+How it is to shit with a colostomy.

 What's the current state of thought?

 > "revealed religion, enlightenment rationalism, and postmodern relativism" (135)

 -------------------------